2024 In-Person Registration - Paraprofessional Conference

 We believe that engagement within our communities should not simply the delivery of a resource or service, but rather an ongoing symbiotic process.
 Over the last decade, Joyner Library has undertaken a variety of projects and initiatives that have done just that, building relationships, and placing knowledge and resources in the hands our community.
 A short presentation and the panel discussion will address the evolution of community engagement within our academic library and illustrate how past projects serve as a foundation and launching pad for more purposeful conversations, and a continued commitment to engage in meaningful discussions addressing the needs of our communities.
 Ultimately our overarching goal is to understand and address the need for trauma informed community engagement practices in the academic library setting more fully, in order to enact change.
 Panelists will discuss experiences while providing thoughts on how libraries can better prepare and serve both our employees working within our communities as well as community members participating.
 Together we believe we can champion powerful work with the necessary tools to process experiences in healthy, meaningful ways.

-Allyship and (Self-)advocacy for Students and Colleagues with ADHD (Recorded)
+Allyship and (Self-)advocacy for Students and Colleagues with ADHD (Pre-recorded)

 According to a 2021 meta-analysis published in the Journal of Global Health, the global prevalence of adults with ADHD is 6.76% (Song et al., 2021).
 While this seems like a small percentage, it indicates that we all likely have colleagues, students, and patrons who live with ADHD.
 People with ADHD may not disclose their diagnosis at school or work for various reasons but that does not mean library workers---diagnosed, curious, or otherwise---should not advocate for an environment where neurodivergent people feel welcome.
 This presentation will discuss how to advocate for work environments where people with ADHD can thrive and encourage folks with ADHD to advocate for themselves.